 Verdict: The TC Electronic Nether Octaver Pedal is an octave pedal that offers a vintage voice.
 With one and two octaves down below dry tone, true bypass and fantastic built quality, this is a great choice for those looking for a classic-inspired octave pedal with a bit of the sound of yore.

-How To Choose The Best Octave Pedal For You
+How To Choose The Right Pedal For You

 Having an octave pedal on your pedalboard can give you another color palette to use in a variety of situations and contexts.
 As we know, octave pedals dramatically change your tone in a number of ways.